 DebtCon brings together law and social science scholars, civil society representatives, and practitioners from the public and private sectors who work on sovereign debt, to help find creative solutions for urgent policy problems.

 DebtCon brings cutting-edge research to bear on policy and market practice, and helps make research more impactful with exposure to real-world policy and market experience.
 D-DebtCon will carry on the mission and expand the reach of the DebtCon project at this critical time.
 Watch this space for more information on D-DebtCon Registration.
-DebtCon4 will return in person at the European University Institute (EUI) in 2021.
+DebtCon will return in person as DebtCon5 at the European University Institute (EUI) in May 2022.

 Since 2019, DebtCon has been part of the Sovereign Debt Forum, a collaboration among Georgetown IIEL, Queen Mary University London and EUI, to encourage and disseminate policy-relevant research, and help improve government debt management capacity, particularly in vulnerable economies.

 Recognizing the need for creative, research-based solutions, a group of leading academic and policy institutions from around the world co-hosted a virtual Distributed Interdisciplinary Sovereign Debt Research and Management Conference—D-DebtCon—in nine countries, spanning five continents, from September 7th through September 18th, 2020.
 Watch the full event here.

 DebtCon, DebtCon2, DebtCon3